apache/spark/docs/sql-ref-syntax-qry-select-groupby.md

 The `GROUP BY` clause is used to group the rows based on a set of specified grouping expressions and compute aggregations on the group of rows based on one or more specified aggregate functions.
-Spark also supports advanced aggregations to do multiple aggregations for the same input record set via `GROUPING SETS`, `CUBE`, `ROLLUP` clauses.
+Spark also supports advanced aggregations to do multiple aggregations for the same input record set via `GROUPING SETS`, `CUBE`, `ROLLUP` clauses， also spark support partial grouping analytics and concatenated grouping analytics.
 When a FILTER clause is attached to an aggregate function, only the matching rows are passed to that function.

 ### Syntax